kaulin/42_webserv/README.md

 - The server should:
   - never block and requests should never hang indefinitely
   - support at least GET, POST and DELETE requests
-  - implement CGI with a chosen language (we chose Python)
+  - implement CGI with a chosen language
-  - serve fully static websites and work with a chosen browser (we chose Firefox)
+  - serve fully static websites and work with a chosen browser
   - be able to listen to multiple ports
   - provide accurate HTTP status codes and implement default error pages